The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Introduction

-\paragraph{Higher genus surfaces.} Morse homology $HM_{\ast}^a\big(\A(P)/\mathcal G_0(P),\V^-,h\big)$ as considered in this article for $\Sigma=S^2$ has more generally been defined in \cite{Swoboda1} for closed Riemann surfaces of arbitrary genus.
-It is also known from \cite{Davies,Gravesen} that Yang-Mills connections on principal $G$-bundles $P$ over such surfaces correspond bijectively to certain geodesic polygons in the Lie group $G$.
-Moreover, an estimate similar to \eqref{decompequation} relating the energy functionals $\YM$ and $\E$ is known to hold true also in this more general situation.
+\paragraph{Higher genus surfaces} Morse homology $HM_{\ast}^a\big(\A(P)/\mathcal G_0(P),\V^-,h\big)$ as considered in this article for $\Sigma=S^2$ has more generally been defined in \cite{Swoboda1} for closed Riemann surfaces of arbitrary genus.
+It is known from \cite{Davies,Gravesen} that Yang--Mills connections on principal $G$-bundles $P$ over such surfaces correspond bijectively to certain geodesic polygons in the Lie group $G$.
+Moreover, an estimate similar to \eqref{decompequation} relating the energy functionals $\YM$ and $\E$ continuous to hold true in this more general situation.
 Hence one should be able to prove a version of Theorem \ref{thm:mainresult} for higher genus surfaces, but this is open at present.